Br0Fi/goscalc/README.md

 The additional program Wavegen is based on [Hamann1989] and was provided by Prof. Krüger, who modified it together with M.Frigge [Frigge-MC2011].
 A more modern version (and also a fully relativistic version) of this is available at [http://www.mat-simresearch.com/ ](http://www.mat-simresearch.com/) as part of the ONCVPSP project (use 4.0.1).
 The Hankel transformation in hankel_trafo.cc is an adapted version of NumSBT (aanz_v2/aanz_v3), which was written in Fortran90 and published at [Koval2009].
-The calculation of the spherical Bessel  functions is based on [Ardill1978] and was adopted by M. Frigge.

 ## Pre-calculated, tabulated values